binarycleric/bettis/README.md

 I don't intend of making this a "real" project, this is just a teaching exercise.

+## Goals

+* Built a simple service that is protocol compatible with commands redis.
+* Have some kind of persistance and threading to utilize multiple CPUs.
+* Minimize the use of third party libraries and mainly rely on Rust's stdlib.
+* Not be taken too seriously.

 ## What works?

 * Basic GET/SET commands with 32-bit integers.